 The Organization entered into a lease agreement with the City of Vadnais Heights for office space.
-The lease agreement has an effective period of January 1, 2015 and will terminate on December 31, 2017.
+The lease agreement has an effective period beginning January 1, 2015 and will terminate on December 31, 2017.

-The lease agreement calls for monthly payments for office space, as well as amounts for the Organizations portion of normal operating expenses, such as: janitorial, secretarial, office supplies, postage, utilities, IT support and any other costs that arise.
+The lease agreement calls for monthly payments for office space, as well as amounts for the Organizations portion of normal operating expenses, such as: janitorial, secretarial, office supplies, postage, utilities, IT support, and any other costs that arise.

-The Organization paid \$15,200 and \$15,300 for rent in 2015 and 2014, respectively.
-The Organization's rent for fiscal years 2016, and 2017 is expected be \$18,260, and \$18,680, respectively as outlined in the lease agreement.
+The Organization paid \$17,400 and \$15,200 for rent in 2016 and 2015, respectively.
+The Organization's rent for fiscal year 2017 is expected be \$18,715 as outlined in the lease agreement.